About Me – originally posted Feb. 27, 2013

 My Involvement with PD

 I am involved with the American Parkinson’s Disease Association (APDA) Midwest Chapter as Board member.
 An update, in Sept.
 2013 I became Treasurer of the Board and May 2013 asked to Chair the Walk.
 I had never organized a big fundraising event before, and am proud to say we more than doubled our goal of $25,000.
 It was quite a success.
 I also designed the Walk T-shirt, which I posted on blog.
 I also was asked this summer to take over the newsletter.
 I enjoy being a part of this organization and helping others through the education, activities and services we provide both locally and nationally.
-We plan and hold an Educational Symposium each April, a Walk to raise funds for research in September and membership drive in Fall.
+We plan and hold an Educational Symposium each April, a Walk to raise funds for research in September and membership drive in fall.
 We train support group leaders once a year.
 We provide respite care for caregivers who are members of APDA and meet requirements.

 My purpose for this blog is to share my poetry, artwork and photography.
 I hope that by seeing how my poetry and art helps me as a means of coping with the day to day ups and downs of living with Parkinson’s, it may help or inspire you to look at life and living with PD differently.

-I’ve been writing for a year, so I have many poems to share and post.
+I’ve been writing for two years now, so I have many poems to share and post.
 I posted several poems for the launch of my blog, and my goal was to post weekly on Sundays.
 That did not work as planned, so my new goal is to make the time to spend more time on my blog to post my poems, and at times, I may just share some thoughts with you.
 This gets into the whole finding balance in my life for things I want to do.

 Please feel free to comment.
 I really want to know if a poem or photo has touched you in any way, or even inspired you.
 I will respond to your comments.

 My hope is that you will be inspired by something or someone that helps you cope with living with Parkinson’s.